Volunteers Required Read Easy Cornwall

 Coordinator Supporter

 The Coordinator Supporter is the main point of contact on the Management Team for Coordinators.
 They play a crucial role in ensuring that the Coordinators feel well supported, so that they in turn can support Readers and Coaches.
+Your Coordinators help interview Reading Coaches, assess and enrol Readers before pairing them with trained coaches; then offer ongoing support to these Reading Pairs, visiting their reading sessions occasionally and maintaining support through regular calls with both Reader and Coach to check all is going well.
+They call on the group’s Literacy Specialist to respond to any literacy related difficulties a pair may be having.
+They also help run Coach meetings.

 The impact of learning to read is tangible for both volunteers and new readers.
 The phrase we hear from our new Readers time-and-time again is ‘life-changing’.
 But for our volunteers too the process of helping adults learn to read can have a profound effect on their lives.
 If you’d like to play a key part in helping to transform the lives of adults near you, while developing existing skills and learning new ones in a supportive environment, then why not get in touch?